 New Technology Could Lead to More Advertising Revenue for Comcast

-CBS (NYSE: CBS) is also interested in the service, Comcast senior vice president Matt Strauss told Reuters.
+CBS (NYSE: CBS.A) is also interested in the service, Comcast senior vice president Matt Strauss told Reuters.
 Strauss believes that Comcast will be able to market the service to advertisers sometime next year.
 It isn’t clear if the service will affect programs shown through other providers such as Netflix (NASDAQ: NFLX)

 The news of the new technology didn’t help Comcast.
 The cable operator’s shares dropped by -.66% in mid trading on Dec.
 2.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.